pulumi/docs/content/tutorials/pulumi-fundamentals/_index.md

     - /learn/pulumi-fundamentals/
 ---

-In this tutorial, you'll learn about cloud computing with Pulumi by building building, configuring, and deploying a real-world, modern application with Docker.
+In this tutorial, you'll learn about cloud computing with Pulumi by building, configuring, and deploying a real-world, modern application with Docker.
 You'll create a front-end interface, a back-end service, and a database to deploy the Pulumipus Boba Tea Shop.
 Along the way, you'll learn more about how Pulumi works.

-For this pathway, we will use Docker to let you learn the basics of Pulumi without a cloud account.
+For this tutorial, we will use Docker to let you learn the basics of Pulumi without a cloud account.
 We will explore creating a Pulumi Project, building Docker images, and configuring and provisioning containers.